AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/understanding-workspaces-and-person-partitions.md

 ## Cloning across Workspaces {#cloning-across-workspaces}

-For assets that aren't templates, its best to clone them as local assets inside of a program.
+For assets that aren't templates, it's best to clone them as local assets inside of a program.
 With the proper access level, you can drag and drop these assets into another workspace:

 * Programs
 * Emails
 * Landing Pages
 * Forms

+>[!IMPORTANT]
+>
+>While all of the items listed above can be cloned across Workspaces, emails, forms, and Landing Pages _must be inside a program_ at the time of cloning.

 >[!NOTE]
 >